rawitat/gtypist_lessons/programming_quotes.typ

 *:OOP_8
 I:phluid
 S:I won't program in Java anymore.
 I'm not Marxist and don't believe in classes.

+*:OOP_9
+I:Bill Joy
+S:I fear that new object-oriented systems may suffer the fat of Lisp, in that :they can do many things, but the complexity of the class hierarchies may :cause them to collapse under their own weight.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU